soilwise-he/Soilwise-Project-Backlog/README.md

 ## creating issue (representing a task or requirement)
 https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue

+**Keep tasks/issues small**:
+_"High granularity helps to see and feel the progress, not only by the developer but also by the product owner.
+Smaller tasks are also easier to comprehend, and estimate and result in smaller chunks of code that cover task requirements.
+Resultant code in turn is often easier to test, refactor, review and integrate."_

 A new issue for a specific repository can be created by:
-- selecting the "issue" icon in the upper bar of the specific repository
+- selecting the "Issues" icon in the upper bar of the specific repository

 ![create_issue_1.png](create_issue_1.png)